stojsavljevic/spring-graphql-examples/graphql-dgs/README.md

 ```

 ## Reactive

-* Enable Reactive stack by commenting out `graphql-dgs-spring-boot-starter` and enabling `graphql-dgs-webflux-starter` dependency.
-Reactive security is not implemented so application has to be run with `no-security` profile.
+* Enable Reactive stack by commenting out `spring-boot-starter-web`
+* Reactive security is not implemented so application has to be run with `no-security` profile.
-* Subscription dependency `graphql-dgs-subscriptions-websockets-autoconfigure` is not required.
-* SSE don't work (`graphql-dgs-subscriptions-sse-autoconfigure` dependency can't be enabled)